-Land adjacent to Burgess Hill Station: - Officers are working with key stakeholders including Network Rail and The Arch Company (the principal landowner at the site).
+Land adjacent to Burgess Hill Station: Officers are working with key stakeholders including Network Rail and The Arch Company (the principal landowner at the site).
 Review of feasibility and appraisal work is underway.

 Goddards Green Waste Water Treatment Works: Phase 1 of the project has been completed delivering most of the odour reduction benefits.
 All the £4m LGF-funding has been spent, alongside the £6.54m HIF grant.
-The remainder of the project will be funded by private Southern Water investment (£13.6m).
+The remainder of the project will be funded by private Southern Water investment (£13.6m) and is due for completion by the end of 2023.